 - The original songs have a nice melody and catchy lyrics.

-- Pacing was decent.
+- The pacing was decent.

-- Sound editing and mixing was OK.
+- Sound editing and mixing were OK.

 - The 3-D visuals were great if you chose to catch the 3-D version of this film.